-Swiss expats discuss pensions and insurance - SWI swissinfo.ch
+Swiss expats discuss pensions and insurance

 The board of the foundation in charge of the site also awarded Swiss-Australian illustrator and author Lucienne Fontannaz-Howard a one-month grant as artist in residence.

-In August, the Organisation of the Swiss Abroad will celebrate its centenary during the annual congress in the capital Bern.
+In August, the Organisation of the Swiss Abroad will celebrate its centenary external linkduring the annual congress in the capital Bern.

 The Swiss Abroad Council